 Campbell returned to Lucknow a few months later, in March 1858, when the rebels were “cleared” from the city, a process involving many deaths.
 This campaign was pushed forward in Awadh, the rebel leaders retreating to Nepal, where they found haven.
 Those leaders had sustained the theme of unity between Muslim and Hindu.
 A distinctive Muslim rebel was Maulvi Ahmadullah Shah, whose skill in warfare became a problem for the EIC.
 The Company offered a huge reward for his capture; he was afterwards shot dead.

-The East India Company were deposed when Queen Victoria issued a proclamation, intended as a reconciliation to the Indian people, in November 1858.
+The East India Company were deposed when Queen Victoria issued a proclamation in November 1858.
+This was intended as a reconciliation to the Indian people.
 The brutal counter-insurgency campaign was still occurring.
 The female rebel leader Begum Hazrat Mahal instigated a counter-proclamation.
 The British crown did not relinquish control of India; the Indian army was subsequently reconstituted.
-A recent analysis has urged that nearly ten million Indians died in the long-term repercussions of the Mutiny, a figure which has been contested in terms of several hundred thousand.
+A recent analysis suggests that nearly ten million Indians died in the long-term repercussions of the Mutiny, a figure which has been contested in terms of several hundred thousand.
 Either way, a large number of people died as a consequence of colonial attitudes and practices.

 Bibliography in main web article The Indian Mutiny and Civil War.

 ENTRY no. 60

 Copyright © 2014 Kevin R. D. Shepherd.
 All Rights Reserved.